~

 Attendance

-Attendance is vital to your success.
-Failure to attend more than 10% of classes will result in automatic withdrawal if those absences are unexcused.
-Failure to attend more than 20% of classes will result in automatic withdrawal, regardless of whether those absences are excused or unexcused.
+Withdrawal policy.
+Failure to attend more than 10% of classes will result in withdrawal if those absences are unexcused.
+Failure to attend more than 20% of classes will result in withdrawal, regardless of whether those absences are excused or unexcused.
 This is consistent with UNG's supplemental syllabus policies.
 A withdrawal before the deadline will result in a W while a withdrawal after will result in a WF.
 If you anticipate being absent or if you are absent due to an unforeseen circumstance, please let me know via email as soon as possible.

 Being Late